Oregon Health Authority

 1. Have a measles-like rash, or

-2. Have been exposed to measles within the previous 21 days, AND have any other symptom of measles (such as fever, cough or red eyes).
+2. Have been exposed to measles within the previous 21 days, AND have any other symptoms of measles (such as fever, cough or red eyes).

 Whenever possible, individuals planning to seek medical care should first call your health care provider or urgent care center by telephone to create an entry plan to avoid exposing others in waiting rooms.

-PORTLAND, Ore. – Two new measles exposure locations have been identified, and Oregon Health Authority (OHA) and Marion County public health officials are urging people to talk to a health care provider about their risks if they believe they were exposed.
+PORTLAND, Ore.—A new measles exposure location has been identified in Happy Valley, and Oregon Health Authority (OHA) and Clackamas County public health officials are urging people to talk to a health care provider about their risks if they believe they were exposed.

-People who were at this locations during these dates and time periods should immediately contact your health care provider and let them know they may have been exposed to someone who has measles.
+People who were at this location during this date and time period should immediately contact a health care provider and let them know they may have been exposed to someone who has measles.
 The health care provider can determine whether you are immune to measles based on your vaccination record, age, or laboratory evidence of prior infection.

 Facts about measles